Dual Credit at-a-Glance

 To be eligible for Dual Credit you must:

-- Be enrolled in high school with an agreement with Lone Star College;
+- Be enrolled in public or private high school or in a homeschool (under the age of 21) with an agreement with Lone Star College;

-- Obtain approval from the high school designee for dual credit enrollment;
+- Obtain approval from the high school designee and parent/guardian for dual credit enrollment;

 - Complete college admissions requirements for exceptional admissions into the dual credit program;